duleorlovic/blog/_posts/2015-09-31-jekyll-tips-for-github-pages.markdown

 + all front matters variables like `page.layout`, `page.title`

-if current page is post we have additional properties
+if current page is `post` we have additional properties

 * `page.title`
-* `page.excerpt`
+* `page.excerpt` it is first paragraph. if you need to limit you can use `{{
+  post.excerpt | strip_html | truncate: 100 }}`.
+You can use specific delimiter
+  on a post in frontmatter `excerpt_separator: <!--more-->` or in config (but than default "paragraph" excerpt will not be used, and you need to use separator on every post)
 * `page.date`
 * `page.id`
 * `page.categories`